veryeli/tesseract/data/about.md

 # the Church of the Tesseract

-is a community of people seeking a living, breathing relationship with the sacred instrument of time
+the church is a community of people seeking a living, breathing relationship with the sacred instrument of time

 we free ourselves from colonial rhythms and rediscover sacred connection with creation